nihzh/nihzh.github.io/docs/Liverpool/207-Database Development.md

 # 10/19/2023
 ### Locks
-- each item has a padlock
-- read/write to the item by getting the padlock, ask the schedule for it.
-- *Shared and exclusive locks*
-- *Update locks*:
-- *Multiple granularity*
 #### Two-phase Locking (2PL)
 - A simple locking mechanism that guarantees conflick-serializability
 - In each **transaction**, all lock operations precede all unlocks